Skip to main content

 });

-We start by running a few, standard jQuery calls to disable the buttons that we don't need now.
-The interesting bit is when we hit the 'I'm ready' button - we emit a message to the server and we send the player's name as a parameter: socket.emit("addPlayer", player);
+We start with some standard jQuery calls to disable buttons we don’t need yet.
+The interesting bit is the “I’m ready” button.
+We emit a message to the server and send the player’s name as a parameter: socket.emit("addPlayer", player);, which maps to the “addPlayer” method on the server.

 Here it is in action:

-There are multiple issues with this version of the code, I know it, and I'll be addressing them as I keep on developing this application -- as mentioned before, maybe by introducing other JS libraries.
-I have learnt a lot about websockets (and JavaScript as well) while producing this post.
-Until next time!
+There are several issues with this version of the code.
+I know about them and I’ll address them as I keep developing.
+Maybe by introducing other JS libraries.
+I’ve learned a lot about websockets (and JavaScript in general) while putting this together.
+Until next time.